JustinPatenaude/balticathletics/products/soccer.md

     wrist for secure fit and easy on/off\n- Puma ONE and Puma Cat logos at back of hand and strap\n- Product Material: 56% Latex, 43% Polyester, 1% Polyurethane\n- Product Colour: Yellow / Black / White "
-- title: CLEARANCE - Uhlsport Fang Hand Soft UHL-0965 - Size 10
-  image: "/100096501_fv-1000x700.jpg"
-  price: 30
-  description: |-
-    4 available in Size 10

-    FANGHAND SOFT is the replica model of the FANGHAND ADVANCE and in terms of design and colours, it looks basically the same as the top model.
-Its cut: Classic.
-Its inside hand?
-Our SOFT foam was extended to cover the side of the hand to expand the palm.
-The very comfortable PU material, which is slightly abraded on the inside, ensures an optimal wearing sensation.
-The fastener?
-Classic full bandage with wraparound strap made of EVA.
-The backhand?
-Made of embossed latex.
-- title: CLEARANCE - Uhlsport 100022201 Cerberus Start Soccer Goal Keeper Gloves -
-    Size 9
-  image: "/2020-04-16 15.59.31.jpg"
-  price: 30
-  description: 1 available
 - title: CLEARANCE - Uhlsport UHL-0179 Eliminator Soft Rollfinger  - Sizes 8, 9, 10
   image: "/100017901_back-714x500.jpg"
   price: 50